Dr. Esslin Terrighena

-As a psychologist, Esslin splits her day between psychotherapy and corporate training for humans, and rescue and nurture for animals in need.
-She has over 15 years of experience in the animal field, including fostering, training, enrichment, healthcare, rescue, and husbandry.
+Esslin is a registered psychologist, who splits her day between human mental health and animal welfare.
+She has over 15 years of experience across multiple countries in the animal field, including fostering, training, enrichment, healthcare, rescue, and husbandry.
 Esslin currently forms a pack with two dogs, two cats, and a steady flux of foster animals.

 Field team coordinator